Interpreting Vulnerabilities of Multi-Instance Learning to Adversarial Perturbations: Conclusions

 \section{Conclusions}

-We propose two perturbation generation algorithms, MI-CAP and MI-UAP, to somewhat fool the MIL learner and interpret its vulnerability.
-Extensive experiments are conducted to demonstrate the algorithm's effectiveness and generalizability, and a straightforward strategy is offered to deal with these adversarial perturbations.
-This has the benefit of helping us think more clearly about the factors that influence an algorithm's safety and actually providing tactics for enhancing it.
-So it is undoubtedly where we should concentrate our efforts in the future, which makes good practical sense to develop algorithms that are more safe.
-Specifically, the following points deserve our further consideration: \begin{enumerate} \item In the generated perturbations, more attention should be paid to the bag's valuable parts, such as instances that can trigger the bag label and essential areas within instances. \item Considers important details or unique circumstances in the actual application scenario to generate more targeted perturbation. \item Attempts to identify perturbations in input data to rule out or lessen the impact of adversarial perturbations. \end{enumerate}
+In this paper, we have proposed two perturbation generation algorithms, MI-CAP and MI-UAP, to somewhat fool the MIL learner and interpret its vulnerability.
+Extensive experiments are conducted to demonstrate the effectiveness and generalizability of the proposed algorithms.
+A simple strategy is also proposed to deal with these adversarial perturbations.
+This helps us to undersatnd more clearly about the factors that influence the security of an algorithm, and actually provides tactics for enhancing it.
+In future, we plan to focus more on developing algorithms that are more secure.
+Specifically, in view of developing a more secure MIL algorithm, the following points can be considered.

+\begin{enumerate} \item In the generated perturbations, more attention should be paid to the valuable parts of the bag, such as instances that can trigger the bag label and essential areas within instances. \item Consider important details or unique circumstances in the actual application scenario to generate more targeted perturbation. \item Attempts to identify perturbations in input data to rule out or lessen the impact of adversarial perturbations. \end{enumerate}